aschuler84/MANAi/README.md

 #### Installation from Pre-Built Binaries
 We provide a set of pre-built binaries which are ready to use.
-Just select the correct binary depending on the system you are wokring on, download it and install it in your IntelliJ installation via its plugin mechanism.
+Just select the correct binary depending on the system you are working with, download it and install the plugin using Intellij's internal plugin mechanism.

 http:// ... downloadlinks